zhu-xlab/SCST_4_RS/README.md

 - <a href="https://aclanthology.org/W05-0909/">METEOR</a>;
 - <a href="https://arxiv.org/abs/1607.08822">SPICE</a>;

-SPICE is the most correlated with human judgement.
+In this list, SPICE is the most correlated with human judgement.

 Experiments were conducted on <a href="https://github.com/201528014227051/RSICD_optimal">RSICD</a>, <a href="https://mega.nz/folder/wCpSzSoS#RXzIlrv--TDt3ENZdKN8JA">UCM-Captions</a>, and on <a href="https://huggingface.co/datasets/xiang709/VRSBench">VRSBench</a>.

 When evaluated on RSICD using these metrics, our method demonstrates SOTA performances.

 CE = Cross-Entropy loss training.

 <h1 align="center">
   <img src="https://i.imgur.com/2McI0hm.png" alt="RSICD_standard_metrics" width="600" height="150" class="center">